Learning Nonlinear Functions Using Regularized Greedy Forest

 as illustrated in Figure \ref{fig:equivalent}.
 Our basic idea is that it is natural to give the same regularization penalty to all equivalent models defined on the same tree topology.
 One way to define a regularizer that satisfies this condition is to choose a model of some desirable properties as the unique representation for all the equivalent models and define the regularization penalty based on this unique representation.
 This is the high-level strategy we take.
 That is, we consider the following form of regularization:

-Here node $v$ includes both internal and leaf nodes; the additive model $\func_{\tree(\regww)}(\bx)$ serves as the unique representation of the set of equivalent models; and $\reg(\cdot, \cdot)$ is a penalty function of $v$'s weight and attributes.
+Here node $v$ includes both internal and leaf nodes; the additive model $\func_{\tree(\regww)}(\bx)$ serves as the unique representation of the set of equivalent models; and $\reg(v)$ is a penalty function of $v$'s weight $\regww_v$ and $v$'s attributes such as the node depth.
 Each $\regww_v$ is a function of given leaf weights $\{ \lw_u \}_{u \in \tleafset}$, though the function may not be a closed form.
 Since regularizers in this form utilize the entire tree including its topological structure, we call them {\em tree-structured regularizers}.
 Below, we describe three tree-structured regularizers using three distinct unique representations.